polterguy/polterguy.github.io/tutorials/sql-server/index.md

 a key pair, and running the assumptions.
 You also need to have [Docker](https://www.docker.com/products/docker-desktop) installed on your development machine.

-## Wrapping up

-In this micro-tutorial we used Docker to configure Magic to use Microsoft SQL Server instead of MySQL.
-To create a more resilient production ready environment, you'd probably benefit from reading more about Docker by finding tutorials related to this online.

 * [Documentation](/documentation/)